microsoft/ignite-learning-paths/mod/mod20/01-preparation.md

     - A storage account we'll use to configure advanced security features for the SQL database.
     - The Azure Database Migration Service we'll use for the demo.

-The advantage of the automated deployment is that you can deploy and delete the resources as often as you need.

 After both deployments are complete, some additional steps will be needed to [complete the deployment](./04-prep-finish.md).
 Then you will be able to [prepare for the demos](./05-prep-demos.md), and then [run the demos](./06-demos.md).

+The advantage of the automated deployment is that you can deploy and delete the resources as often as you need.
+To delete, simply [follow the steps described here](./07-cleaning-up.md).